shaggyz/openbox-tenebris/README.md

 ## Installation

-You need to build the theme file by running `make`.
+You can build the theme file by running `make`.
 This will create the `tenebris.obt` file that can be installed from the `ObConf` application or manually editing the configuration files.

+You can also download the .obt file from the [latest release](https://github.com/shaggyz/openbox-tenebris/releases/latest).